Hala Pinocchio Table Lamp

 Manufacturer: Hala Zeist Lampenfabriek, Zeist, The Netherlands.

-Other versions: This Hala Pinocchio table lamp exists in red, black, grey, yellow and off-white.
+Other versions: The Hala Pinocchio table lamp exists in red, black, grey, yellow and off-white.
 Some differences exists in the sockets; early ones have a metal socket with porcelain (brass or nickel-plated brass) and a different knee joint.
-The base can be grey or black.
-Also made with different lampshades.
-The were sold as desk lamp, table lamp and wall lamp.
-Also produced as a floor lamp.
+The base can be grey or black, with or without rubber caps.

 Hala Zeist Lampenfabriek